lnis-uofu/OpenFPGA/tutorials/fpga_flow/how2use.md

 The benchmark list file can contain as many benchmarks as available in the same folder targetted by "benchmark_dir" variable from the configuration file.
 It's written as:<br />
 top_module/*.v,<int_value>; where <int_value> is the number of channel/wire between each block.

-*An example of this file can be found at OPENFPGAPATHKEYWORD/fpga_flow/benchmarks/List/tuto_benchmark.txt*
+*This example file can be found at OPENFPGAPATHKEYWORD/fpga_flow/benchmarks/List/tuto_benchmark.txt*